TheDataDen/Seedbox-Ansible/README.md

 - Optional PIA VPN container that routes all neccessary traffic through the VPN
 - qBittorrent portHelper container that automatically updates the port for qBittorrent based on the port that is forwarded by the PIA VPN container
 - qBittorrent manageTorrents container that automatically sends torrents that are slow/hanging to the bottom of the queue; then eventually removes them if they remain slow/hanging
+- Recyclarr for automatically configuring your Sonarr and Radarr instances to follow the TRaSH guides
 - Multiple instances of readarr.
 One for audiobooks and one for ebooks
 - Syncthing for backing up your data to a remote server
 - Autoheal for automatically restarting containers that have become unhealthy